Massarina

 Massarina is a genus of fungi in the Massarinaceae family.
-The widespread genus contains about 125 species.
 Anamorph forms of species in Massarina include Acrocalymma, Ceratophoma, and Tetraploa.
 Massarina was circumscribed by Pier Andrea Saccardo in 1883.
+The widespread genus contains about 100 species.

 The genus name of Massarina is in honour of Giuseppe Filippo Massara (1792-1839), who was an Italian doctor and botanist, working in Sondrio.